melissaharijanto/gameroom-frontend/README.md

 **Warning: This project is heavily limited and is only currently restricted to having communities for a few games.
 Due to the creator's limited knowledge, there are a lot of things which are still unoptimized.**

+<h4>Please view this project on a desktop, with full window tab size, as the website is not designed to be responsive (yet)</h4>

 # Table of Contents

 * [Purpose](#purpose)